puma/puma-dev/README.md

 * Run `puma-dev -install` to configure puma-dev to run in the background on ports 80 and 443 with the domain `.dev`.
   * If you're currently using pow, puma-dev taking control of `.dev` will break it.
 If you want to just try out puma-dev and leave pow working, pass `-d pdev` on `-install` to use `.pdev` instead.

+*NOTE:* if you had pow installed before in the system, please make sure to run pow's uninstall script.
+Read more details in [the pow manual](http://pow.cx/manual.html#section_1.2).

 ### Install on Linux

 * Puma-dev supports linux but requires additional installation to make all the features work.